-The Monash BDI Graduate School Three Minute Thesis Competition
+The BDI Graduate School Three Minute Thesis Competition will be held on

-The 3MT competition highlights the importance of communication skills!
-Higher Degree Research candidates have three minutes to explain their research in language that can be understood by a general audience.
-It's a competition against the clock and students are allowed the use of one slide to assist them.
+Graduate Research students have three minutes to explain what they are researching in language that can be understood by a general audience.
+Students are only allowed to use one slide to assist them.

-Interested students must register for the competition online.
+Interested students must register for the competition online: here

-Online registration closes midnight 31st May.
-Registering students should also email their departmental Graduate Coordinator to inform them that they have registered.
+Registering students should also email their departmental Graduate Research Coordinator to inform them that they have registered.

 The BDI Graduate School Competition will be held in two stages:

 - Each SOBS department will run a heat in order to select the top two students for entry into the BDI Graduate School final.
-Students will be judged by department members according to a common set of selection criteria (see university guidelines).
+Students will be judged by department members according to a common set of selection criteria (see university guidelines below).

 - The BDI Graduate School will run a final that involves the top two students from each department in order to select the winner.
 Students will be judged by senior faculty/university academics according to a common set of the selection criteria (see university guidelines below).

-Eligibility, selection criteria and presentation guidelines can be found here.
+Eligibility, selection criteria and presentation guidelines adhere to that of the Asia-Pacific competition found at:

 BDI Graduate School Competition Prizes